deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 ## What types of certificates are supported?

-Currently, the module supports the following four ClusterIssuers:
+Currently the module installs the following four ClusterIssuers:
 * letsencrypt
 * letsencrypt-staging
 * selfsigned